lsm/genji/doc/site.md

 Site
 ====

-Site is the organizer for your applications.
-And using site is the recommended way to use genji when you have a large/complex project.
+**Site** is the organizer for your applications.
+And using **Site** is the recommended way to use Genji when you have a large/complex project.
 It has the following features:

 - It inherits `EventEmitter`
-  - It has setter/getter methods and can be used to save and retrieve `settings`
+- It has setter/getter methods which can be used to save and retrieve `settings`
 - It can load and expose your `app` to external world and manage maps between url and app function
-  - It works with `middleware`
+- It works with [Core](core.html) - the `plugin` system
 - It works with `view` and renders result by convention
-  - Settings, middleware and apps are all namespaced by `env`
+- Settings, plugins and apps are all namespaced by `env`

-## Usage

 A `site` object can be created by calling `genji.site()`: